 Since inflammation is the root cause of so many conditions, including heart disease, curcumin’s well-established anti-inflammatory abilities make it an important component in a heart healthy diet plan.
 That’s why I cook with plenty of turmeric, and suggest you do the same.

 Using Supplemental Curcumin

-You may also want to consider supplementing with curcumin in addition to your hearthealthy diet plan.
+You may also want to consider supplementing with curcumin in addition to your heart healthy diet plan.
 If so, it’s important to keep in mind that curcumin in supplement form tends to pass quickly through the gastrointestinal tract without being fully absorbed, meaning you miss out on much of its health benefits.
-But there is a curcumin extract called Meriva, which uses a patented technology called phytosome encapsulation that solves this problem.
+So, you want to look for one that's highly bioavailable.